 Those who swear often get more honest and new psychological results.

 This may be because people talk honestly and swear without changing their thoughts and feelings.

-Dr David Stillwell, one of the study’s authors, said:
+Dr. David Stillwell, one of the authors of the study, said:

-In the second part data was collected from 75,000 people on Facebook to see how much they swore.
+In the second part, we collected data from 75,000 people on Facebook to see how well they performed.

-In both cases the researchers found evidence that swearing was linked to higher honesty.
+In both cases, the researchers found evidence that the alliance was associated with high honesty.

-For example, people who swore more were less likely to lie online to make themselves look better.
+For example, people who swore were more likely to take better shelter on the Internet.

 The study was published in the journal Social Psychological and Personality Science (Feldman et al., 2017).